NinjaBearStudioTech/Documentation/Writerside/topics/bot/bot_controller_and_data.md

 Ninja Bot provides a default adapter compatible with **Character Movement Components**.
 Projects are free to implement their own adapters by extending `UNinjaBotMovementAdapter`, enabling support for other locomotion systems.

+## Team Resolution

+Ninja Bot uses a **Team Provider** to resolve alignment and attitude between pawns during perception and target selection.
+This logic is handled by a Team Provider class, which can be configured in the plugin's [**global settings**](bot_setup_settings.md).

+### Default Team Provider

+The default Team Provider expects pawns to implement `IGenericTeamAgentInterface`.
+Each pawn provides a **Team ID** via the interface's `GetGenericTeamId` function.
+Attitude resolution can also be implemented through the same interface.

+### Factions Team Provider

+Ninja Bot also provides a Team Provider compatible with [**Ninja Factions**](fct_overview.md).
+You can find more details about this integration in the [**Ninja Factions Integration**](bot_advanced_ninja_factions.md) page.

+### Custom Resolution

+You can implement custom team resolution behavior by extending `UNinjaBotTeamProvider`, either natively or in Blueprint, and implementing the required functions: `GetTeamId` and `GetTeamAttitude`.